-Speaking just of numbers, the various lengths and circumferences of units representing the motion of the moon may equal 27, 28, 29 (nakṣatras or days of the month), 354 (days of the lunar year), or 360 (tithis of the lunar year).
+Speaking just of numbers, the various lengths and circumferences of units representing the motion of the moon may equal 27, 28, 29 (nakshatras or days of the month), 354 (days of the lunar year), or 360 (tithis of the lunar year).
 Other lengths represent the solar year (360, 365, or 366) or larger time cycles.
 For example, the west-east axis represents the periods of the yugas.
-The width of the moat is 439.78 cubit; the distance from the first step of the western entrance gateway to balustrade wall at the end of causeway is 867.03 cubit; the distance from the first step of the central tower is 1,296.07 cubit; and the distance from the first step of bridge to the geographic center of the temple is 1,734.41 cubit.
-These correspond to the periods of 432,000; 864,000; 1,296,000; 1,728,000 years for the Kali, Dvāpara, Tretā, and Kṛta yuga, respectively.
+The width of the moat is 439.78 cubit; the distance from the first step of the western entrance gateway to balustrade wall at the end of causeway is 867.03 cubit; the distance from the first step of the western entrance gateway to the first step of bridge to the geographic center of the temple is 1,734.41 cubit.
+These correspond to the periods of 432,000; 864,000; 1,296,000; 1,728,000 years for the Kali, Dvapara, Treta, and Krita yuga, respectively.
 It has been suggested that the very slight discrepancy in the equations might be due to human error or erosion or sinking of the structure.

 In the central tower, the topmost elevation has external axial dimensions of 189.00 cubit east-west, and 176.37 cubit north-south, with the sum of 365.37.
-This division of the almost exact length of the solar year into unequal halves remained a mystery for some time until it was found to be connected with the Śatapatha Brāhmaṇa numbers for the asymmetric motion of the sun.
+This division of the almost exact length of the solar year into unequal halves remained a mystery for some time until it was found to be connected with the Shatapatha Brahmana numbers for the asymmetric motion of the sun.